sh33ner/sh33ner.github.io/about.md

 My work experience has largely been what it has been because of my education at Brigham Young University.
 There I recieved a B.S in Information Technology and a M.S in Technology where my thesis was on cyber security education.
 Occassionally, I present in the IT 391R seminar series on topics similar to what you may find here.

 If you have any questions, feel free to reach out.
-I hope something on this blog is found useful.

 ### Contact me